-We sat down with Dr. Waltrip in order to gain deeper perspective and insight on her background, beliefs and approach to women’s health.
+We sat down with Dr. Waltrip in order to gain a deeper perspective and insight on her background, beliefs, and approach to women’s health.

 Q: To begin, can you tell us about your upbringing?
 Did it influence your decision to pursue medicine as a career?

 A: I grew up in the Upper Peninsula of Michigan in the small town of Ishpeming, and then attended Kalamazoo College – a private liberal arts school in lower Michigan – where I majored in Biology.
 From there, I attended the Johns Hopkins University School of Medicine to pursue my doctorate.
 That’s where I met my future husband who was also studying medicine.
 We then both did our residency training in Pittsburgh.
 My husband Rob now works for Tri Rivers as an orthopedic surgeon.

 Q: Why did you and your husband choose Pittsburgh?
 What do you love most about the city?

 A:My husband and I both found a good match in Pittsburgh.
 He did his residency at UPMC in orthopedics and I did mine at Magee Womens Hospital in Ob/gyn.
 We both fell in love with Pittsburgh.
 We love to waterski and kept a boat on the Allegheny River for many years.
 We also enjoy all of the great restaurants and having the Cultural District for theater and entertainment.